 - If you chooseStatic, define the following andSaveyour configurations:

 - Default Gateway

 - (Requires Broker VM 14.0.42 and later) (Optional)Internal NetworkSpecify a network subnet to avoid the broker VM dockers colliding with your internal network.
 By default, theNetwork Subnetis set to172.17.0.1/16.Internal IP must be:

 For Broker VM version 9.0 and lower,CortexXDRwill accept only172.17.0.0/16.

 - Must be within/8to/24range.

 - Cannot be configured to end with a zero.

-- Enter the proxyAddress,Portand an optionalUserandPassword.
-Select the pencil icon to enter the password.
+- Specify the proxyAddress(IP or FQDN),Port, and an optionalUserandPassword.
+Select the pencil icon to specify the password.

 - Saveyour configurations.

 - (Optional) (Requires Broker VM 8.0 and later) Configure yourNTPservers.